-Meetings help you make decisions, getting things done and connect.
+Meetings help you make decisions, getting things done and connect with the bigger goal of the organisation.
 Or so you wished.
 In the new world your meetings often do not deliver.
-You realize you need a better form of cooperation.
+You realize you need a better form of cooperation in which engagement is key.

 About Ruben van der Laan

-It showed the failure of our meetings and their low level of engagement.
-It also showed they were not fit for our current complex times.
+It showed the failure of our change endeavours and the meetings that go with them.
+For me, the biggest problem was in the low level of engagement.
+Maybe this was how meetings used to be but they were not fit for our current complex times.

-So I started delving into what meetings should be like in this complex 21st century.
+So I started delving into what change and meetings should be like in this complex 21st century.
 And I reached the following conclusion:

 - we’re living in radical times with wicked problems and challenges (with climate change being the most wicked of problems and greatest of challenges)